Island

 Are there any waterfront restaurants that offer live music?

-Yes, several restaurants offer live music, especially on weekends.
-Royal Palms is a popular choice for live music.
-Check the restaurant’s website or social media pages for their entertainment schedule.
+Yes, some restaurants feature live music, especially on weekends.
+Royal Palms is known for it, but it’s best to check their websites or social media for schedules.

 Cayman Islands Department of Tourism